Common Housing Code Violations and Questions to Ask About Them

 “Having someone perform a code inspection on an old house just gets you a laundry list of codes it doesn’t meet,” says Jim Davis, owner of About the House Inspection Services in Houston.
 General inspectors like Davis do not check for code compliance, but rather they look for general issues with the home, such as poor workmanship in a finished basement or leaky plumbing that could be causing water damage.

 But a building code violation doesn’t necessarily mean it has to be fixed, as long as you’re maintaining your home properly.
 And if a code violation isn’t posing a health threat or creating a nuisance to others, you’re often in the clear, even with city officials.
 It's when the magnitude of the project reaches a certain point, like a complete overhaul of a room, that you need to follow the code's guidelines more closely.

-“If somebody’s replacing a toilet in a 1910 house, we’re not going to make them move walls around,” Hank says.
+“If somebody’s replacing a toilet in a 1910 house, we’re not going to make them move walls around,” says George Hank, director of the City of Madison Building Inspection Division in Wisconsin.
 “If they’re going to remodel the bathroom, and they’re doing a substantial amount of work to it, or a total gut of a single-family home, we are going to make them make those type of corrections.”

 Davis says existing homes often have a number of things that technically violate local code, though they don’t necessarily pose an immediate danger.
 “You wouldn’t force somebody to bring a house up to code because if you did, none would ever sell,” Davis says.

 A real estate transaction typically includes a general inspector like Davis, who checks for deficiencies in the home or perhaps poor workmanship that could affect a person’s desire to purchase it or a lender’s willingness to issue a loan.
 City inspectors, who check for code compliance, are rarely – if ever – involved in a real estate transaction.